Need a Time Server?

 Establishing your own server

-All the Stratum 1 servers we use come as rack-mountable units with an external antenna.
-They are generally easy to set up, although antenna placement is important: GPS antennas usually require outside placement with a clear view of most of the sky, although we have ours near the peak of a building attic.
-Antennas mounted outside also need lightning arrestors installed for safety purposes.
+Our Stratum 1 servers come as rack-mountable units with an external antenna.
+This is generally easy to set up.
 CDMA units work from cell phone signals, so anywhere inside where there is a good cellphone signal is appropriate.
+GPS units require an antenna mounted outside with an unobscured view of the sky.

 Establishing your own time server might be a good move, especially if you need a secure time source, because you can run it inside your firewall.
 Cost for a system is generally a few thousand dollars for US customers.
 Options are available to get more precise local clock crystals for times when the external time source is unavailable, but that adds expense.
-For more details, you can visit Symmetricom or EndRun Technologies.
+For more details, you can visit EndRun Technologies, HEOL Design, and Microsemi Corporation for a range of possible NTP and PTP timing solutions.

 For More Information